Continuous-variable quantum communication: Introduction

-The review is structured as follows: in Sec. \ref{sec:preliminaries} we recapitulate the methods of quantum communication, historically developed on the basis of DV states, starting from quantum key distribution (QKD) protocols, then describing protocols beyond QKD, and we also provide a brief overview of CV systems, covering CV states, including the broadly used Gaussian ones, respective Gaussian operations, and coherent detection methods; in Sec. \ref{sec:cvqkd} we review CV-QKD, which is the most advanced and developed branch of CV quantum communication, covering its protocols, theoretical security proofs, tools for its practical implementation and security aspects of the implementation, post-processing algorithms used in CV-QKD, and the recent advancements in the field; in Sec. \ref{sec:cvbeyond} we discuss the methods of CV quantum communication beyond QKD, which are less advanced, but are promising for further development; and we conclude the review with a summary and future outlook.
-Our review is the first one, to the best of our knowledge, covering all major methods of CV quantum communication, presenting principles, modern trends and recent developments in CV-QKD as well as CV protocols beyond QKD.
-Several review articles, related to CV quantum communication, were published earlier.
-Quantum cryptography using DV states and measurements was discussed in~\cite{Gisin2002}, introducing basic principles and concepts, also used in CV-QKD.
-Practical security of QKD was reviewed in~\cite{Scarani2009}, which was largely focused on DV-QKD, but also briefly discussed CV protocols.
-A CV quantum information review~\cite{Braunstein2005} covered the underlining principles and methods behind CV quantum communication, such as CV quantum entanglement, described several quantum communication methods, including QKD, dense coding, and quantum teleportation, as well as other applications of CV information, e.g., quantum computation.
-The Gaussian quantum information review~\cite{Weedbrook2012a} described tools of quantum information processing using Gaussian states, such as covariance matrix formalism, which largely remain relevant for the field of CV quantum communication, and covered many of the ongoing developments in the field, such as finite-size security analysis or discretely-modulated protocols, while also describing quantum computation with Gaussian states.
-The review on CV quantum information~\cite{Adesso2014} presented mathematical structures behind Gaussian quantum information and quantification of CV correlations.
-Security of CV-QKD and its state-of-the-art experimental implementations were covered in the review~\cite{Diamanti2015}.
-The review on QKD with practical devices~\cite{Xu2020} reported relevant topics for QKD security, e.g., quantum side channels or quantum hacking, while briefly discussing how they apply to CV-QKD.
-The review on advances in quantum cryptography~\cite{Pirandola2020} described modern trends in the field of QKD with much attention to CV-QKD protocols, their security analysis and practical implementation.
-The recent review on CV-QKD~\cite{zhang2024continuous} contains practical details of CV-QKD implementations.
-For convenience, in Table \ref{tab:abbr} we present the list of abbreviations, used in the review.
+The review is structured as follows: In Sec. \ref{sec:preliminaries} we recapitulate the methods of quantum communication, which have historically been developed on the basis of DV states, starting with quantum key distribution (QKD) protocols then describing protocols beyond QKD, and also provide an overview of CV systems covering CV states, including the broadly used Gaussian ones, respective Gaussian operations, and coherent detection methods.
+In Sec. \ref{sec:cvqkd} we review CV QKD, which is the most advanced and developed branch of CV quantum communication, covering its protocols, theoretical security proofs, tools for its practical implementation and security aspects of the implementation, postprocessing algorithms used in CV QKD, and the recent advancements in the field.
+In Sec. \ref{sec:cvbeyond} we discuss the methods of CV quantum communication beyond QKD, which are less advanced but are promising for further development.
+We conclude the review with a summary and future outlook.
+Our review is the first, to our knowledge, to cover all major methods of CV quantum communication, presenting principles, modern trends and recent developments in CV QKD, as well as CV protocols beyond QKD.
+Several reviews related to CV quantum communication were published earlier.
+Quantum cryptography using DV states and measurements was discussed by~\cite{Gisin2002} who introduced basic principles and concepts that are also used in CV QKD.
+The practical security of QKD was reviewed by~\cite{Scarani2009} who focused largely on DV QKD, but also briefly discussed CV protocols.
+A CV quantum information review by~\cite{Braunstein2005} covered the underlining principles and methods behind CV quantum communication, such as CV quantum entanglement, and described several quantum communication methods, including QKD, dense coding, and quantum teleportation, as well as other applications of CV information, such as quantum computation.
+The Gaussian quantum information review by~\cite{Weedbrook2012a} described tools of quantum information processing using Gaussian states, such as covariance-matrix formalism, which largely remain relevant for the field of CV quantum communication, and covered many of the ongoing developments in the field, such as finite-size security analysis or discretely modulated protocols, while also describing quantum computation with Gaussian states.
+The review on CV quantum information by~\cite{Adesso2014} presented mathematical structures behind Gaussian quantum information and the quantification of CV correlations.
+Security of CV QKD and its state-of-the-art experimental implementations were covered in the review by~\cite{Diamanti2015}.
+The review on QKD with practical devices by~\cite{Xu2020} reported relevant topics for QKD security, for example, quantum side channels and quantum hacking, while briefly discussing how they apply to CV QKD.
+The review on advances in quantum cryptography by~\cite{Pirandola2020} described modern trends in the field of QKD with much attention to CV-QKD protocols, their security analysis and their practical implementation.
+The recent review on CV QKD by~\cite{zhang2024continuous} contains practical details of CV-QKD implementations.
+For convenience, in Table \ref{tab:abbr} we present a List of Abbreviations, used in the review.